holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.7 Operational Decisions in Governance Meetings

 Governance Meetings are primarily intended to support a Circle’s Governance Process.
-As long as it doesn’t distract from this intended focus, any participant may nonetheless accept Projects or Next-Actions during a Governance Meeting, or make other operational decisions that are outside the scope of the Circle’s Governance Process.
+As long as it does not distract from this intended focus, any participant may nonetheless accept Projects or Next-Actions during a Governance Meeting, or make other operational decisions that are outside the scope of the Circle’s Governance Process.
 However, the Secretary may not capture any operational outputs or decisions in the formal Governance minutes or records of the Circle.
 Further, operational outputs and decisions made in a Governance Meeting carry no more or less weight or authority than those made outside of a Governance Meeting.

 ### 3.4 Interpreting the Constitution & Governance